Blind Cooking Class

 The team decided to use assistive devises to empower the visually impaired in cooking simple recipes and handle cooking utensils safely and confidently.
 They also began gathering recipes and compiling them into an e-cookbook with a screenreading function so it can be easily understood by the visually handicapped.

 The trial cooking lessons were well received by the 3 visually handicapped, and below are their reviews.
-These trial cooking lesson leads to the birth of a culinary school, Fortitude Culina specifically for the visually impaired community.
+These trial cooking lesson leads to the birth of the blind cooking classes.

 “I went into the trials believing I would simply be teaching the visually impaired how to cook.
 However, I personally feel that I not only got to teach the participants, I also learned a lot from them.
 They taught me how they learned how to manage their condition and became more confident individuals.
 We are often nervous to approach individuals with disability out of fear that we might not be able to relate to them and interact with them easily, but I realised through this experience that the visually handicapped are not much different from anybody else.”

 -Tan Rei, Team Temiere Member